kevL/yata/ReadMe.txt

             already in edit, changes to that cell are accepted.)
 LMB+Ctrl  - adds or subtracts a cell from the currently selected cells LMB+Shift - selects a block of contiguous cells if there is only one currently
-            selected cell (A contiguous block is required for multicell cut and copy operations.)
+            selected cell, or resizes a currently selected contiguous block of cells (A contiguous block is required for multicell cut and copy operations.)
 RMB       - selects a cell and opens the cell context (Note that if editing a
             cell then a right-click on a different part of the table either inside or outside the grid cancels the edit.)